When You Hear: “Hey, I Want to Buy Your Business”

 Have you gotten this phone call, regardless of where you are in your exit planning?
-During challenging, tumultuous times, this call comes from many corners.
+During challenging, tumultuous times (recession, Covid, Ukraine), this call comes from many corners.
 Some are legitimately interested, some are fishing, some are trying to take advantage.
 It may or may not be the right timing for your exit planning.

-Over the last few months, we have heard from several business owners asking for help because they received “the call”.
+In these situations, we hear from many business owners asking for help because they received “the call”.

 When this question comes at you, it can be interesting, even exciting.
 How do you respond?